hlemcke/formatus/README.md

 * Position caret -> updates `FormatusBar` with formats at caret position
 * Select a text range -> updates `FormatusBar` with formats from selection start
-* Activate another top-level format in `FormatusBar` -> the current section (at caret position or at start of a selected text-range) will be changed to the activated top-level format
+* Activate another section-format in `FormatusBar`
+  -> the current section (at caret position or at start of a selected text-range) will be changed to the activated section-format
-* Change an inline format in `FormatusBar` -> if a text range is selected then the selected text will be updated with the new format
+* Change an inline-format in `FormatusBar` -> if a text range is selected then the selected text will be updated with the new format
 * Enter characters (via keyboard or by pasting from a clipboard) -> characters will be inserted at caret position.
 Current format settings will be applied.